Sonic Extreme: Premise

-Development
+Development and cancellation

 Sonic Extreme was developed by Vision Scape Interactive, a San Diego–based studio known for its work on the shoot 'em up SeaBlade for the Xbox and the skateboarding game Tech Deck Dude: Bare Knuckle Grind for Microsoft Windows.
 While developing Bare Knuckle Grind, Vision Scape decided to use its game engine—created using the RenderWare framework—in other skateboarding games.
 The first attempt was with a game based on the American animated television series Rocket Power that would have been published by THQ for the GameCube, Xbox, and PlayStation 2, but this game was canceled due to THQ's financial problems.
 As a number of the staff had backgrounds in animation, Sega hired Vision Scape to produce cutscenes for Sonic Team's game Sonic Heroes (2003).

 Vision Scape cofounder Matt McDonald decided to pitch a spinoff that used the Bare Knuckle Grind engine with the Sonic intellectual property (IP).
 The prototype was developed over the course of a week in May 2003 without Sega's knowledge.
 It was created on the Xbox because of Vision Scape's experience with the platform, with intent to port it to the GameCube and PlayStation 2.
 The team retooled Bare Knuckle Grind to resemble Sonic games; for example, the world was based on Green Hill Zone and included traditional Sonic elements such as rings and boost pads.
 Vision Scape's deal with Sega for Sonic Heroes also gave them access to assets from Sonic games.
 The studio took models of Sonic and Shadow and repurposed them to ride the hoverboards.
 Promotional artwork from Sonic Adventure and Sonic Adventure 2 was used for the loading and title screens.
 Sounds and music were ripped from Sonic Adventure 2.

 McDonald held a meeting with Sonic Team head Yuji Naka and showed him the prototype.
 According to McDonald, Naka was impressed and enthusiastic, and said the project would move forward as a collaboration between Sonic Team and Vision Scape.
 At Naka's request, Vision Scape produced a software design description for a full Sonic Extreme and its budget; the studio management believed they had secured the deal.
 However, Sega did not respond to Vision Scape and ended its communications with the studio after it completed the Sonic Heroes cutscenes, despite repeated attempts by Vision Scape's agent for correspondence.
 McDonald did not take Sega's silence personally, assuming it had its own plans.
 Ultimately, Sonic Extreme never came to fruition.